sul-cidr/patent_data_extractor/README.md

 ## DOCUMENTATION

-* clone the repo, and run `pip install -r requirements.txt` to be sure needed packages are available (currently only `lxml` is required -- `termcolor` is optional, and `sqlite-utils` is only required if you make use of the `--output-type sqlite` option).
+* clone the repo, and run `pip install -r requirements.txt` to be sure needed packages are available (`lxml` and `pyyaml` are required -- `termcolor` is optional, and `sqlite-utils` is only required if you make use of the `--output-type sqlite` option).

 ```
 usage: patent_xml_to_csv.py [-h] [-v] [-q] -i XML_INPUT [XML_INPUT ...] [-r]